hareemxd/process-wiki/Configuration Management Handbook/Control Changes Process/1 Version Control/CM-01-001 Version Control.md

 * Software development environments (Git, Github, Bitbucket)

 Version control is optional when using SharePoint or SharePoint-supported apps (Word, Excel, etc.) to modify non-technical documents.

-***
-**NOTE**
+>[!NOTE]
-In cases where SharePoint documents contain data that can be natively modified, Version Control is **still mandatory**.
+>In cases where SharePoint documents contain data that can be natively modified, Version Control is **still mandatory**.
 Engineering and Configuration Management are responsible for identifying these documents so they can be stored in a separate version-controlled site.
-***

 Version Control is also useful for:

 * Collaboration.
 Versioning keeps everyone on the same page as work progresses, and a clean version history accelerates the onboarding process.